Serpens Establishment, Ophiuchus

 “But we still don’t know for sure.”
 Ferris waved the idea off.
 “At least until you and Talib investigate.
 If you find any possibility that ELPIS may be involved, you are to report back to the ELPIS Department.”

-Jericho blinked out of his thoughts and glanced at the mentioned man.
-So he was working with Talib Al-Jarrah then.
+Jericho blinked out of his thoughts.
+So he was working with Talib Al-Jarrah, then.

 “Anyways, the lead that Leona was looking into turned out to be true.”
 Gabrielle ran a hand down her face.
 “Which is why Izsak and I are heading to Aries.
 And since we’re riding together, it’d be a good opportunity to exchange information.”
 She laughed a bit as she studied Jericho.
 “And get to know our fellow agents.”